marleyschneiderr/computer-science-wizard/gist-template.md

 The first anchor used in this regular expression is the `^` (caret) character.
 The `^` character signifies the start of the entire email string.
 It ensures that the pattern must match the beginning of the string, and nothing that comes before it.

-The second anchor used in this regular expression is the $ (dollar sign) character.
+The second anchor used in this regular expression is the `$` character.
 The $ character signifies the end of the entire email string.
 It makes sure that the pattern must match the end of the string, and nothing that comes after it.

 Together, the `^` and `$` characters symbolize the start and end of the email string.
 Both characters guarantee that the whole string matches the email pattern, and nothing else.